 Vax Up Fulton!, opens a new window Fulton County CoVid vaccine information page.
 Fulton County free CoVid testing, opens a new window information page.
 Visualize the progress of vaccinations, opens a new window nationwide.
 CDC county-level, opens a new window data tracker.
 State of Georgia CoVid, opens a new window information and resources.
 Weekly Fulton County epidemiology reports, opens a new window.

 It's FAFSA time for seniors!
 Even if you aren't sure you'll go to college, fill out a FAFSA, opens a new window anyway.
 It's free.
 It’s not too late to fill out the 2021-22 FAFSA form, opens a new window if your circumstances have changed.
 It’s possible that you’ve missed deadlines for aid from your state or school, but the federal FAFSA deadline for 2021–22 is June 30, 2022.
 Read more about the impact of CoVid-19 on the FAFSA process, opens a new window.

 Atlanta region eviction tracker, opens a new window.
 This tracker, created by the Atlanta Regional Council, runs once a week, pulling data on legal evictions in metro area counties.
 Data is then merged with Census data to give percentages of evictions by census tract.

 The only truly free credit report, opens a new window, provided by The Fair Credit Reporting Act.
 Beware of imposter sites.
-Equifax, Experian, and TransUnion are offering free weekly online reports through April 2021.
+Equifax, Experian, and TransUnion are offering free weekly online reports during the pandemic.
 Also, in connection with various settlements, Equifax is making at least six additional free Equifax credit reports each year available online to U.S. consumers on annualcreditreport.com until December 31, 2026.
-These reports are included in the free weekly Equifax credit reports currently offered on annualcreditreport.com through April 2021.
+These reports are included in the free weekly Equifax credit reports currently offered on annualcreditreport.com.